Annual Kim Foot & Ankle Shoe Drive

 22nd Annual Shoe Drive

-Our 22nd Annual Shoe Drive is here and we're very excited to help local families in need, the homeless and even patients in need!
-As Dr. Kim said, if you haven't worn your shoes in the last 2 years, start your Spring Cleaning now and gather your gently-used shoes to donate!
-We will be collecting shoes from March to June, with the Shoe Drive Fair on June 5th!
-Start collecting today!
+Our 22nd Annual Shoe Drive went very well, and we're very excited to help local families in need, the homeless and even patients in need!
+As Dr. Kim said, if you haven't worn your shoes in the last 2 years, start your Cleaning and gather your gently-used shoes to donate!

 21st Annual Shoe Drive

 Shoe Drive 2018!
 GREAT RESULTS!

 We collected over 5,000 pairs of shoes and 10,000 new socks.
 Almost 50 donation doctor’s office's locations (all are here https://kimfoot.com/shoedrivelocations) joined our 21st Annual Shoe Drive.
 And of course, we get help from our patients.

 This year we received a lot of new shoes from local stores: Tenni-Mocs’s shoe store, Bodell's Shoe Store, Lozano Imports.
 And the most donation we get from our patient Jackie and a company Geodis USA logistic: 15 big pellets of new shoes and socks.

 We are highly grateful for all the help and contributions from Bobbie Smith Elementary School and Fremont Elementary School in Long Beach.